Skip to contents

 • Kuhl, F.P. and Giardina, C.R.
 (1982).
 Elliptic Fourier features of a closed contour.
 Computer Graphics and Image Processing.

 • Mokhtarian, F. and Mackworth, A.K.
 (1986).
 Scale-based description and recognition of planar curves and two-dimensional shapes.
-IEEE Transactions on Pattern Analysis and Machine Intelligence.
+IEEE.

 • Parisi-Baradad, V. et al. (2005).
 Otolith shape contour analysis using mathematical descriptors.
 Computers in Biology and Medicine.